Superposition and higher-order spacing ratios in random matrix theory with application to complex systems

+Recently, same relation between the higher order and the NN spacing distributions had been shown rigorously which is tested on random spin systems and non-trivial zeros of Riemann zeta function \cite{kahn1963statistical,AbulMagd1999,Katz99,Keating03,rao2020wigner,rao2020scaling}.
+In Ref.\cite{tekur2018symmetry} (as explained in the Introduction) the distribution of the $m-$th order spacing ratios after superposing the spectra of $m$ COEs is studied.
+It is shown to be converging to the distribution of the NN spacing ratios $P(r,\beta')$ with $\beta'=m$ i.e.

-The Eq.~(\ref{Eq:HigherOrder}) is tabulated for few values of $\beta$ and $k$ in Table \ref{table1}.
-It can be observed from the $\beta=1$ series in Table \ref{table1} that the $\beta=4$ series appears at its even places.
-This is because of the relation between COE and CSE exists at the level of the jpdf of the eigenvalues \cite{Dyson623,gunson1962proof}.
+The Eq.~(\ref{Eq:HigherOrder}) is tabulated for few values of $\beta$ and $k$ in Table~\ref{table1}.
+It can be observed from the $\beta=1$ series in Table~\ref{table1} that the $\beta=4$ series appears at its even places.
+This is because of the relation between COE and CSE exists at the level of the jpdf of the eigenvalues \cite{Dyson623,gunson1962proof} as discussed in the introduction.
 This observation plays an important role in further analysis in the subsequent part of this paper.
-The special case of the Eq.~(\ref{Eq:HigherOrder}) for $0\leq\beta\leq 1$ is given in Refs.\cite{forrester2004correlations,forrester2009random} that too at the level of the joint probability distribution of eigenvalues.
+The special case of the Eq.~(\ref{Eq:HigherOrder}) for $0\leq\beta\leq 1$ is given in Refs.\cite{forrester2004correlations,forrester2009random} at the level of the joint probability distribution of eigenvalues.
 There, it is shown that the jpdf of every $k$-th eigenvalue in certain $\beta$-ensembles with $\beta=2/k$ is equal to that of another $\beta$-ensemble with $\beta=2k$.
+Based on numerical simulations the results of our work will now be presented.